skoolkid/skoolkit/sphinx/source/commands.rst

     -s ADDR, --start ADDR
                           Start execution at this address.
     -S ADDR, --stop ADDR  Stop execution at this address.
+    --state name=value    Set a hardware state attribute before execution begins.
+Do '--state help' for more information.
+This option may be used multiple times.
     --stats               Show stats after execution.
     -v, --verbose         Show executed instructions.
 Repeat this option to show register values too.